neilpl24/OTBot/README.md

 # OTBot
 OT Bot is a discord bot designed to enhance the exciting experience of NHL’s coveted 3 on 3 overtime.
 After an NHL game has reached the conclusion of regulation in a tie, OT Bot will notify participating users with a message saying that they have 5 minutes to lock in their pick for overtime.
 The bot will also provide a streaming link to the game in question.
 A correct pick will provide a 1.5 points and a win to the winner on the server’s respective leaderboard, whereas an incorrect pick will subtract a point and add a loss.
 ## Fetching NHL Data
-Before I dive in, I would like to give a special thanks to .
+Before I dive in, I would like to give a special thanks to Chris Beardy for directing me to several NHL API links and projects and helping me navigate through the lengthy directories.

 Also, feel free to skip this section, this is just me going off on a tangent about the NHL's API and how fun it was to work with it.